hashicorp/private-terraform-enterprise/README.md

 In either case, the installer uses the replicated.conf, ptfe-settings.json, and ptfe-license.rli files that the script previously wrote to disk.

 The script then enters a loop, testing the availability of the PTFE app with a curl command.
 When that finishes, the script uses the TFE API to create the first site admin user, a TFE API token for this user, and the first organization.
 This leverages the [Initial Admin Creation Token](https://www.terraform.io/docs/enterprise/private/automating-initial-user.html) (IACT).
 At this point, the generated API token could be used to automate additional PTFE configuration.

+## Example tfvars Files
+There are three example tfvars files that you can use with the Terraform configurations in this branch:
+* [network.auto.tfvars.example](./examples/aws/network/network.auto.tfvars.example) for use in phase 1.
+* [ubuntu.auto.tfvars.example](./examples/aws/ubuntu.auto.tfvars.example) for use in phase 2 when deploying to Ubuntu.
+* [rhel.auto.tfvars.example](./examples/aws/rhel.auto.tfvars.example) for use in phase 2 when deploying to RHEL.

+The latter two files can be used with both online and airgapped installations.
+The various packages listed will be ignored when doing an online installation, but the variables must still be set to something.
+You can use the current values or empty strings ("").
+When doing an online installation, be sure to set operational_mode to "online".
+When doing an airgapped installation, set it to "airgapped".

+After doing an initial deployment, you should change create_first_user_and_org to "false" since the inital site admin user can only be created once.

 ## Prerequisites
 You need to have the following things before running the first stage Terraform code in the [network](./examples/aws/network) directory of this repository: